aradhana14nov/MariaDB-Operator-Playground/tutorials/monitoring.md

 2. Install Grafana Operator and Deploy Grafana, Grafana Data Source and Grafana Dashboard

-If you have already with above prerequisite then you can proceed with Step2 and Step4.
+If above prerequisites are already fullfilled, you can proceed with Step2 and Step4.

 Else proceed as follows:

-1. To Install Prometheus Operator and Deploy Prometheus Instance and ServiceMonitor, refer the Prometheus Operator section from the current tutorial.

-2. Follow Step 2 as mentioned below.

-3. To Install Grafana Operator and Deploy Grafana, Grafana Data Source and Grafana Dashboard, refer the Grafana Operator section from the current tutorial.

-4. Follow Step 4 as mentioned below.

 ### Step 1: Install Prometheus operator and Deploy Prometheus and InstanceServiceMonitor :